i2ocketguy/ksp-krpc-rocket-avionics/README.md

 ## Live telem view

-docker compose based orchestration available for launch with live telemetry graphs available.
+Docker compose based orchestration available for launch with live telemetry graphs available.
+Podman is also supported, through the `podman-compose` package and changing the `container_backend` variable in the `Makefile`.

 `make launch_metrics_backend` will launch the metrics system backend systems: grafana for frontend and prometheus for timeseries DB.

+Access the monitoring system via browser at http://localhost:3000 and username/password `admin`

+Dashboard config files are setup as volume mounts at [infra/grafana/dashboards/*.json](infra/grafana/dashboards).
+You can edit the file, wait about 5 seconds, refresh the dashboard, and see changes made in the JSON reflected.

 `make launch_rocket` will run the default avionics package defined in the Makefile.
 This can be sent an avionics file paramaeter, for example to launch the `maxerva1.py` fsw, run `make avionics_file=maxerva1.py launch_rocket`

-access the system via browser at localhost:3000
+## Architecture

-a network diagram of expected system interactions follows:
+A network diagram of expected system interactions follows:

 ```mermaid